exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 GPU Usage
 ~~~~~~~~~

-Use the flag `--accelerator="nvidia=all"` to activate all available NVidia GPUs in the docker db.
+Use the flag `--accelerator="nvidia=all"` to activate all available Nvidia GPUs in the docker db.
-Additionaly, you need to set the respective db parameter using the `--additional-db-parameter` option, e.g.
+Additionally, you need to set the respective db parameter using the `--additional-db-parameter` option, e.g.
 .. code:: console

 itde spawn-test-environment --environment-name my_env --accelerator="nvidia=all" --additional-db-parameter=-enableAcceleratorDeviceDetection=1